sksinghPaapri/Basic-CRUD/readme.md

-# 🔗 Welcome to the MERN APP!
-This full-stack application is built using the MERN stack and do all of your basic CRUD functionalit.
+# 🔗 Welcome to the REACT App this is source code of Northcott website UI.

-  <p align="center">MERN APP</p>
+  <p align="center">Northcott</p>
   <br>